 OCEANOBS: A THIRTY-YEAR HISTORY

 Every 10 years, the ocean observing community convenes to evaluate opportunities for innovation and improved collaboration to sustain and enhance global observations of the ocean.
-The third, and most ambitious, community-driven conference—OceanObs’19—convened in Honolulu, Hawaii, on September 16–20.
-Once again, it brought together people from all over the world to communicate the decadal advances made in observing technologies and the remarkable science that observing networks have enabled—and to chart innovative solutions to society’s growing needs for ocean information and ways in which collaborations can accelerate progress.
+The third, and most ambitious, community-driven conference—OceanObs’19—convened in Honolulu, Hawaii, on 16–20 September 2019.
+It brought together people from all over the world to communicate the decadal advances made in observing technologies and the remarkable science that observing networks have enabled—and to chart innovative solutions to society’s growing needs for ocean information and ways in which collaborations can accelerate progress.
 The first OceanObs’99 conference, held October 1999 in Saint Raphaël, France, was a galvanizing force for ocean observations and climate.
 Ten years later, OceanObs’09, held September 2009 in Venice, Italy, moved the community toward a common vision for the acquisition of routine and sustained global information on the marine environment sufficient to meet society’s needs for describing, understanding, and forecasting marine and climate variability and weather; sustainably managing living marine resources; and assessing longer-term trends.

 OCEANOBS’19: AN OCEAN OF OPPORTUNITY